 - Allow for Independence.
 I remember calculating which day my son would return from his pre-orientation trip a week or so after my husband and I dropped him off for freshman year and expecting that we would get a call that day.
 Two or three days passed before we heard from him.
 As anxious as we were to hear how the transition was going, we waited to hear from him and resisted the urge to call or text.
 Let your child set the tone for communicating.
 It is reasonable to expect to hear from your child once a week.
 However, hearing from your child daily or anytime he needs to make a decision may mean he is overly dependent on you and he might need your help in becoming more self-sufficient.

 - Enjoy Your Freedom.
-So not only are you missing your son or daughter’s company, but if this was your only or your youngest leaving for college then you may need to figure out how you will use all your extra time.
+Not only are you missing your son’s or daughter’s company, but if this was your only or your youngest leaving for college then you may need to figure out how you will use all your extra time.
 Where last fall you may have spent Saturday afternoons cheering on the soccer sidelines, this fall you have freedom.
 It’s a gift so enjoy figuring out how you will use it.

 The cartoonist Frank Clark said, “The most important thing that parents can teach their children is how to get along without them.”
-That doesn’t mean our children still don’t have much to learn.
+That doesn’t mean our children can’t learn more.
 In college, they have four more years of practice on how to become an adult, with lots of structure and support.
 It’s okay for you to let them go.